dic-case-studies/casa6/casatools/readme.md

 #### Checkout

-Checkout the CASAtools source code:
+Checkout the casa6 source code:

 ```
--bash-4.2$ git clone -q --recursive https://open-bitbucket.nrao.edu/scm/casa/casatools.git
+-bash-4.2$ git clone -q --recursive https://open-bitbucket.nrao.edu/scm/casa/casa6.git
 ```

 #### Build

-While CASAtools can be built with Python 3, [CASAtasks](https://open-bitbucket.nrao.edu/projects/CASA/repos/casatasks/browse) requires Python 3 so it is probably best to build with Python 3 from the start.
-Make sure that ```-bash-4.2$ which python``` returns a path to the Python 3 executable you want to use because [CASAtasks](https://open-bitbucket.nrao.edu/projects/CASA/repos/casatasks/browse) builds with this executable.
+While CASAtools can be built with Python 2, [CASAtasks](https://open-bitbucket.nrao.edu/projects/CASA/repos/casa6/browse) requires Python 3 so it is probably best to build with Python 3 from the start.
+Make sure that ```-bash-4.2$ which python``` returns a path to the Python 3 executable you want to use because [CASAtasks](https://open-bitbucket.nrao.edu/projects/CASA/repos/casa6browse) builds with this executable.

 With the CASA build environment set up, the CASAtools module can be built like:
 ```
--bash-4.2$ cd casatools
+-bash-4.2$ cd casa6/casatools
 -bash-4.2$ scripts/gcw-pick
 -bash-4.2$ autoconf
 -bash-4.2$ ./configure